rohinidas18/js-projects/README.md

 # js-projects #
-A collection of mini-projects I worked on while learning JavaScript.
+A collection of mini-projects I worked on while learning JavaScript, and scripts for practicing.
+Course: Modern JavaScript (Complete guide, from Novice to Ninja) - by The Net Ninja

 1. **to-do app**